Inclusive Childhood Education Program Requirements for 2022-2023

 - Student teaching experience (14 weeks)

-- New York state teacher certification examinations: edTPA, EAS, and the Content Specialty Test for each certification area
+- New York state teacher certification examinations: EAS, the Content Specialty Test for each certification area, and a multi-measure portfolio assessment completed during student teaching

 - Fingerprint clearance